-Figure Captions
+Figure Legends

-Entropy-scaling framework for similarity search. (a) The na¨ıve approach tests each query against each database entry to fi entries within distance r of the query (inside the small green disc). (b) By selecting appropriate cluster centers with maxi- mum radius rc to partition the database, we can (c) first do a coarse search to find all cluster centers within distance r + rc of a query (larger green disc), and then the (d) triangle inequality guarantees that a fine search over all corresponding cluster entries (blue polygonal regions) will suffice.
+Figure 1.
+Entropy-scaling framework for similarity search. (a) The naïve approach tests each query against each database entry to fi entries within distance r of the query (inside the small green disc). (b) By selecting appropriate cluster centers with maximum radius rc to partition the database, we can (c) first do a coarse search to find all cluster centers within distance r + rc of a query (larger green disc), and then the (d) triangle inequality guarantees that a fine search over all corresponding cluster entries (blue polygonal regions) will suffice.

+Figure 2.
 Cartoon depiction of points in an arbitrary high-dimensional space that live close to a 1D tree-like structure, as might arise from genomes generated by mutation and selection along an evolutionary tree of life.
 Although high-dimensional at a fine scale, at the coarser scale of covering spheres, the data cloud looks nearly 1-dimensional, which enables entropy-scaling of similarity search.
 The cluster center generation was performed using the same method we used for protein structure search.
+The blue circles around the green query point illustrate low fractal dimension: the larger-radius circle contains only linearly more points than the smaller one, rather than exponentially more.
+In contrast, the red circles around the orange query point illustrate higher local fractal dimension.

+Figure 3.
 Scaling behavior of esFragBag.
 EsFragBag benchmarking data with parameters varied until the acceleration advantage of esFragBag disappears.
 As search radius increases, the fraction of the database returned by the coarse search increases, ultimately returning the whole database.
 Unsurprisingly, when returning the whole database in the coarse search results, there are no benefits to using entropy-scaling frameworks. (a) Cosine distance gives on the whole better acceleration, but results in > 99.8% sensitivity, whereas (b) Euclidean distance as a metric is guaranteed by the Triangle Inequality to get 100% sensitivity.

 40